 Former US prisoner now leading Iraq's Interior ministry

-Just over 10 years ago, Qasim al-Araji was being arrested a second time by American forces in Iraq.
 The charges were serious: smuggling arms used to attack U.S. troops and involvement in an assassination cell at the height of sectarian violence that engulfed Iraq following the 2003 toppling of Saddam Hussein.
+With credentials that include training from Iranian special operators known as the Quds force and time spent as a guerrilla and militia commander, Iraq's Interior Minister al-Araji is now trumpeting his respect for human rights and support for the U.S.-led coalition in the fight against the Islamic State group.

 Discussions